NixOS/nixpkgs/doc/packages/emacs.section.md

 # Emacs {#sec-emacs}

+[Emacs](https://www.gnu.org/software/emacs/) is the advanced, extensible, customizable, self-documenting editor.

+At its core is an interpreter for Emacs Lisp (shortly, Elisp), a dialect of the Lisp programming language with extensions to support text editing.

 ## Configuring Emacs {#sec-emacs-config}

-The Emacs package comes with some extra helpers to make it easier to configure. `emacs.pkgs.withPackages` allows you to manage packages from ELPA.
-This means that you will not have to install that packages from within Emacs.
-For instance, if you wanted to use `company` `counsel`, `flycheck`, `ivy`, `magit`, `projectile`, and `use-package` you could use this as a `~/.config/nixpkgs/config.nix` override:
+Nixpkgs provides a framework that leverages Emacs via Nix.

+`emacs.pkgs.withPackages` allows managing packages from various Elisp package repositories (ELPA, MELPA etc.) and even third-party stand-alone packages from Nix, without relying on Emacs to download and install them.

+For instance, by writing the code below at `~/.config/nixpkgs/config.nix`, the Elisp packages `company` `counsel`, `flycheck`, `ivy`,`magit`, `projectile`, and `use-package` are installed:

 ```nix
 {